pradneshsanderan/cv/README.md

 ### Covid-19 statictics
 built a web app with React Js that displays covid =19 statistics by country that are updated daily

 ### Sudoku Solver
+built a program on java that is able to solve sudoku puzzles that have been  inputted into the program

 ## 👈🤞✊☝ Languages